-The caterpillar of the oak processionary moth is highly poisonous, is causing a severe threat to thousands of our oak trees, along with also being potentially toxic to humans, pets, livestock and other animals.
+The caterpillar of the oak processionary moth is highly poisonous, and is causing a severe threat to our oak trees.

 Oak tree species affected include English, Turkey, and Sessile.

 The oak processionary moth is native to central and southern Europe.

 It is thought to be imported from the continent back in 2006, most probably from eggs laid on oak trees.